Hugomguima/feup-sope/projeto-2/README.md

 ### Run
 The executable files are `./bin/` directory after you run the command `make` in terminal.

-To run the server, you must specify the time the server will be executing in the flag `-t` and the name of the public channel from which the server will accept requests
+To run the server, you must specify the time the server will be executing in the flag `-t` and the name of the public channel from which the server will accept requests, can additionally specify the maximum number of threads and the capacity of the bathroom
 ```sh
 ./bin/Qn <-t nsecs> [-l nplaces] [-n nthreads] fifoname
 ```